Zingierlitle/Clean-Hive-UI/README.md

 Download the `"Hive Clean UI.zip"`
 Extract `"Hive Clean UI.zip"` and move "Hive UI" To Cache `%LocalAppData%\Packages\Microsoft.MinecraftUWP_8wekyb3d8bbwe\LocalCache\minecraftpe\packcache\resource`

-(updates: november 29, 2024):
+(updates: january 6, 2025):
-instead of putting it in the cache folder you should paste it into the pack that you downloaded from server.
+instead of putting it(Hive UI) in the cache folder you need to copy 3 files execpt manifest.json and paste these into the original hive UI file. it replaces the files.